DDDEastMidlandsLimited/dddem-blog/_posts/2019-07-08-recappin-post.md

 ---

-That’s the first bit of information you may find useful in setting the stage on this one particular Saturday that I’ve been tasked to recapped: **29th June, 2019**.
+That’s the first bit of information you may find useful in setting the stage on this one particular Saturday that I’ve been tasked to recap: **29th June, 2019**.
 It was hot outside.
-What that means is when people walked into Dylan Beattie’s Speakers’ Workshop (arranged by the wonderful DDDEM Team) on the day, the air-conditioned indoors was a unanimous cause of everyone’s glee before the workshop had even begun.
+What that means is when people walked into Dylan Beattie’s Speakers’ Workshop (arranged by the wonderful DDDEM Team) on the day, the air-conditioned indoors was the unanimous cause of everyone’s glee before the workshop had even begun.

 Of course, this collective glee only surged once all the attendees were sat around their tables in smaller groups, onlooking Dylan work his most excellent magic of sharing Speaking advice and wisdom through out the rest of the day.
-Personally, having witnessed Dylan play the guitar and sing his supremely-hilarious Tech-themed songs at Tech Nottingham before, I was partly aware of the level of brilliance he possessed to own rooms or audiences with.
+Personally, having witnessed Dylan play the guitar and sing his supremely hilarious Tech-themed songs at Tech Nottingham before, I was partly aware of the level of brilliance he possessed to own rooms or audiences with.

 But this was different, this was a different vantage point.